kkufaas/Micro_OS_5_Virtual_Memory/doc/tools/bochs.md

 1. Uncomment the last line in your bochsrc file `gdbstub: enabled=1, port=1234, text_base=0, data_base=0, bss_base=0`

+    Or, to enable the GDB stub for just a single invokation of Bochs, add the enable command to Bochs’s command line:

+    ```
+     bochs -q "gdbstub: enabled=1"
+    ```

 2. Compile your kernel with debug flags and debug optimization levels.